-What are the top-selling items on Amazon in 2021?
+What are the top-selling items on Amazon?

 According to numerous surveys and statistics, people are most likely to buy electronics on Amazon.
 As for the specific items that are the best-sellers, they are Alexa TV Remote, Alexa Echo Dot Smart Speaker, Fujifilm INSTAX Mini Film, and $10 and $20 PlayStation Store Gift Cards.

 The inventory of Amazon consists of an incredible 12 million items when combining all the categories and services.
 However, the number can easily expand to 350 million if you decide to look across all the marketplaces and all the sellers on Amazon.
 As for the daily sales, 300 items get sold on Amazon every second during the Christmas holiday.